The Spirit (character): DC Comics

 The DC Comics one-shot Batman/The Spirit (January 2007), by writer Jeph Loeb and artists Darwyn Cooke and J. Bone introduced the Spirit into the DC Universe.
 The first issue of the ongoing series The Spirit, written and pencilled by Cooke and inked by J. Bone, debuted the following month.
 The series updated some concepts, with Ellen's Internet skills helping to solve a case, and Ebony White stripped of his racial stereotype characteristics.
 The team of Mark Evanier and Sergio Aragones became the series' regular writers beginning with issue #14 (March 2008), with Mike Ploog and later Paul Smith providing the artwork.
 DC'S The Spirit series ran through issue #32 (Aug.
 2009), with most running a single 22-page story.

 The imprint First Wave, launched in January 2010, featured the Spirit, pulp heroes Doc Savage and The Avenger, and DC's Rima the Jungle Girl, the Blackhawks, and a Golden Age incarnation of Batman into a DC "pulpverse" overseen by writer Brian Azzarello.
 This imprint incorporated the 17-issue The Spirit volume two (June 2010 - Oct.
 2011), written variously by Mark Schultz, David Hine, Lilah Sturges, and Howard Chaykin.

 IDW

 In 2013, IDW published a four issue miniseries, The Rocketeer and The Spirit: Pulp Friction, using the Spirit, Dolan, Ellen, and the Octopus as well as characters from Dave Stevens's The Rocketeer series.
-The four issues were collected in a hardcover graphic novel.
+This was collected in a hardcover graphic novel.